go-gorm/gorm.io/pages/docs/models.md

 }
 ```

-You can embed it into your struct to include those fields, refer [Embedded Struct](#embedded_struct)
+- **Embedding in Your Struct**: You can embed `gorm.Model` directly in your structs to include these fields automatically.
+This is useful for maintaining consistency across different models and leveraging GORM's built-in conventions, refer [Embedded Struct](#embedded_struct)

+- **Fields Included**:
+  - `ID`: A unique identifier for each record (primary key).
+  - `CreatedAt`: Automatically set to the current time when a record is created.
+  - `UpdatedAt`: Automatically updated to the current time whenever a record is updated.
+  - `DeletedAt`: Used for soft deletes (marking records as deleted without actually removing them from the database).

 ## Advanced